-Alexandria's office vacancy rate was 14.6 percent in the second quarter of 2022.
-As shown in the table below, this is slightly lower than the office vacancy rate for Northern Virginia and significantly lower than the rate for the Washington, D.C.
+Alexandria's office vacancy rate was 15.5 percent in the second quarter of 2024, which is slightly higher than the prior year.
+This stability is due in large part to the U.S. Patent and Trademark Office renewal, which, despite a reduction in occupancy remains a large presence in the City.
+Alexandria is one of the leaders in the nation for office conversions.
+As shown in the table below, the City's office vacancy rate is significantly lower than the office vacancy rate for Northern Virginia and significantly lower than the rate for the Washington, D.C.
 Metro Area as a whole.
-Through the mid-year of 2022 office vacancy remained stable and comparable with Northern Virginia neighboring jurisdictions.

-Jurisdiction 2 nd Quarter 2021 2 nd Quarter 2022
+Jurisdiction 2 nd Quarter 2023 2 nd Quarter 2024

-Alexandria, VA 16.2% 14.6%
+Alexandria, VA 14.6% 15.5%

-Northern Virginia 16.4 20.9
+Northern Virginia 19.6 20.2

 Washington D.C.
-Metro Area 23.9 19.3
+Metro Area 19.3 19.8

 Source: CoStar and Colliers Northern Virginia Office Report.